oneops/oneops-training/includes/user-2-advanced-3-transition.md

 ## Avoid!

-- Dependency on specific rack
+- Dependency on specific rack, hardware, ...
+- No reliance on specific VMs = no pets!
-- No pet VM's
+- No IP number usage

 ## Rolling out Changes